-Medivation’s Xtandi will compete with Johnson & Johnson (JNJ)’s Zytiga and Dendreon Corp.
-(DNDN)’s Provenge.
+Medivation’s Xtandi will compete with Johnson & Johnson (JNJ:US)’s Zytiga and Dendreon Corp.
+(DNDN:US)’s Provenge.
 Medivation plans to start selling the drug in mid-September, Chief Executive Officer David Hung said.
 Zytiga generated $432 million in the first six months of this year.
 Sales of Provenge were $162 million.

 Medivation will join with Astellas’s U.S. sales force, and the medicine will cost $7,450 for a 30-day supply, Hung said today on a conference call.
 Patients in the clinical trial used the drug for eight months.
 Hung called it “an historic day” for the company.